wraththevengeful/afloat/rough.md

-# An AI based day-to-day task, activities and resource manager to keep you afloat.

-Made as a capstone project for the Google x Kaggle AI Course!

-## Features:
+# Afloat and Alive : Might be a fancy task manager for all I know.

 ## Base features: